enterprise-contract/ec-cli/internal/acceptance/README.md

     ryuk.container.privileged=true

-Also you will need to be able to run Docker without elevating the privileges, that is as a non-root user.
+Also, you will need to be able to run Docker without elevating the privileges, that is as a non-root user.
 See the [documentation](https://docs.docker.com/engine/install/linux-postinstall/) on Docker website how to accomplish that.